pragmint/open-practices/practices/implement-symptom-based-alerts.md

 *Prioritize High-impact or Leading Symptoms.* When migrating to alerting on symptoms, one goal is to reduce the alerting noise.
 Focusing on alerting on the earliest symptoms that indicate a significant impact to user experience reduces less critical alerts.

 *Choose Alert Recipients Carefully.* When alerts are based on symptoms, they inherently have a context where they are relevant.
-Send alerts to the teams that are responsible and equipped to respond.
+Send alerts only to the teams that are responsible and equipped to respond.
 Sending alerts to individuals that cannot respond increases alert fatigue.

 ## Deciding to Pitch or Polish